 Humans aren’t born with a handbook.
-And unfortunately, our impulses about well-being frequently prove inaccurate.
-Many people learn the hard way that neither an extravagant shopping spree nor a piece of chocolate cake provides lasting satisfaction.
+And unfortunately, our self-care methods aren’t always helpful.
+Many people learn the hard way that neither a shopping spree nor a piece of chocolate cake provides lasting happiness or satisfaction.
+In fact, a recent study found that materialism itself had no actual effect on life satisfaction—instead, the correlation may be due to “stable person characteristics” associated with materialistic tendencies.
 But if well-being doesn’t come from acquiring more of a fleetingly good thing, how can we attain it?
-In his new book, Wellbeing: The Five Essential Elements, Gallup research leader Tom Rath reveals the truth about feeling good: Focusing on improving any one aspect of life will backfire.
+In his book, Wellbeing: The Five Essential Elements, co-author Tom Rath reveals the truth about feeling good: Focusing on improving one aspect of life will backfire.

-For instance, money can’t buy happiness.
-However, money does influence our well-being in a less overt way.
-Financial security can alleviate worry and stress and allow us to spend time with friends and loved ones.
-Lack of financial security strips us of that time freedom and can cause physical and emotional stress.
-In the same way, paying attention to one’s physical health is beneficial.
-But if a person obsesses about this (or any other) area of life to the point of neglecting social relationships, that singular focus can have a detrimental impact on his overall well-being.
+For instance, while money may be able to buy happiness—to a certain point—money can also influence our well-being in a less overt way.
+Financial security can alleviate depression and stress, while lack of financial security can cause tension in relationships and families as well as negatively impact our physical and emotional well-being.
+In the same way, paying attention to our physical health is beneficial.
+But if we obsess over our physical health to the point of neglecting social relationships, the resulting loneliness and social isolation can harm our well-being.

-The tendency to seek fulfillment in a single area of life is one of the reasons people believe happiness is elusive, when really what’s missing is the interplay of various key elements.
-Here’s a few of the ways these five areas overlap, and how you can work to bring them into harmony.
+This tendency to seek fulfillment in a single area of life is one of the reasons well-being is elusive for many people, when really what’s missing is the interplay of various key elements.
+Here’s a few of the ways these five areas overlap, and how you can work to bring them into harmony:

-“Our research has found that people who have at least three or four very close friendships are healthier, have higher well-being and are more engaged in their jobs,” write Rath and Wellbeing co-author Jim Harter.
+“Our research has found that people who have at least three or four very close friendships are healthier, have higher well-being and are more engaged in their jobs,” write Rath and Harter.
 “But the absence of any close friendships can lead to boredom, loneliness and depression.”

-Boost Your Sense of Social Well-Being: Rath recommends engaging in social interaction six hours every day, including socializing at work as well as e-mailing, talking on the phone, texting or spending time with family.
-The personal and professional connections you make will pay off in your sense of overall well-being.
+Boost your sense of social well-being: Rath recommends engaging in social interaction six hours every day, including socializing at work, emailing, talking on the phone, texting and spending time with family.
+The personal and professional connections you make will pay off in your sense of overall well-being and workplace performance.

 Rath describes one person he and his team interviewed who had some of the highest financial well-being they encountered.
 He was a former minister who had paid off all of his debts and loans and had learned to spend his money on experiences and time with family and friends.
 He purchased a camper and enjoyed life free of the discomfort of owing people money.

-Boost Your Sense of Financial Well-Being: Buy experiences rather than material items.
-Vacations and classes offer more enduring rewards because you get to look forward to them in advance, enjoy them when they arrive and relive the memories.
+Boost your sense of financial well-being: Buy experiences rather than material items.
+Vacations and classes offer greater and more enduring rewards because you get to look forward to them in advance, enjoy them when they arrive and relive the memories.
 The temporary novelty of a new suit or designer bag just doesn’t compare.
-Giving to charity and spending money on others also offers a lasting emotional boost.
-In fact, studies show that the same regions of the brain that are activated when we receive money (based on fMRI brain scans) glow even brighter when we donate money to community organizations.
+Giving to charity and spending money on others also offers an emotional boost.

-An often forgotten element on many people’s quest for happiness is philanthropy, which provides a far greater sense of happiness than exclusively seeking to fulfill our own needs.
-Rath calls community well-being “the differentiator between a good life and a great one.”
+Philanthropy provides a far greater sense of happiness and well-being than seeking to benefit ourselves.
+Rath and Harter call community well-being “the differentiator between a good life and a great one.”
 Rath says the happiest person he met during his research for Wellbeing was a man in his 80s who spent significant time volunteering in his community.
 Although he had enjoyed a successful career, Rath notes one of the man’s main priorities and sources of satisfaction had always been contributing to his community.

-In addition to liking where you live, feeling safe and having basics, such as quality air and water, you should choose to live in a community that fits your personality and interests.
-After choosing the right place, the best predictor of how much people will enjoy their communities is whether they choose to get involved in groups and how they choose to give back.
+In addition to liking where you live, feeling safe and having basic needs met, such as quality air and water, you should choose to live in a community that fits your personality and interests.
+After choosing the right place, predictors of community belonging include whether you get involved in activities and give back to the community.

-Boost Your Sense of Community Well-Being: Identify ways you can contribute to individuals and groups within your community.
-The contact that comes from even a minimal commitment, such as signing up to host events or being included on lists to occasionally serve, can dramatically boost your sense of community well-being.
-You’ll feel more connected and be in a position to impact others’ lives.
+Boost your sense of community well-being: Identify ways you can contribute to individuals and groups within your community.
+The contact that comes from even a minimal commitment, such as signing up to host events or occasionally helping out in your community, may boost your sense of connection and put you in a position to impact others’ lives.

-Finally, physical health can provide the foundation for the other areas of life.
-If a person exercises regularly, the subsequent boost in mood enables him or her to perform better at work, spend more time socializing and contributing to the community.
-Rath cites several studies in Wellbeing that indicate sleeping well, exercising and choosing healthy foods can have an enormous impact on energy and alertness—all ingredients necessary to have a zestful life.
+Finally, physical health can provide the foundation for well-being in other areas of life.
+If a person exercises regularly, they experience a boost in areas including overall subjective well-being, work engagement and life satisfaction.
+Additionally, Rath cites several studies in Wellbeing that indicate sleeping well, exercising—particularly exercising outdoors—and choosing healthy foods can have an enormous impact on cognitive functioning.